chaosblade-io/chaosblade/CONTRIBUTING.md

 #### Commit Content

 Commit content represents all content changes included in one commit.
-We had better include things in one single commit which could support reviewer's complete review without any other commits' help.
-In another word, contents in one single commit can pass the CI to avoid code mess.
+We had better include things in one single commit which could support the reviewer's complete review without any other commits' help.
+In other word, contents in one single commit can pass the CI to avoid code mess.
 In brief, there are two minor rules for us to keep in mind:

 * avoid very large change in a commit;
 * complete and reviewable for each commit.

-No matter commit message, or commit content, we do take more emphasis on code review.
+No matter commit message or commit content, we do take more emphasis on code review.

 ### Pull Request